Sale Results at Auction

-The Skeleton departed fro the Saturn in having an all glass case and a new "Vestigal" tone arm where only the head pivoted, not the whole arm.
+The Skeleton departed from the Saturn in having an all glass case and a new "Vestigal" tone arm where only the head pivoted, not the whole arm.

 The motor is housed in a small box at the top left hand corner.
 This can be adjusted for height so that the speed change can work freely.
 This is a nothing more than a small knob that allowed the belt to be dropped or raised from one pulley to another - the two speeds of 45 and 33 1/3 rpm.

 With the lid up and the patter spinning it is stunning.
 The over all affect is a work of art.
 The glass is heavy easier to keep clean than plastics are.
 The design is so elegant and simple you might think there is nothing to it.

 I purchased the Skeleton direct from Ireland in 1978.
 It was supplied with the casing side panels removed and the lid separated by sponge.
 The arm was fitted.